noahlange/arc-rpg/content/06-Software/05-Hacking.md

 Unfortunately for users, as devices gradually shift from being profit centers to liabilities, their manufacturers become increasingly uninvested in keeping them secure—and regardless of whatever government regulations and restrictions were once in place, they certainly aren’t now.
 Given this and the average individual’s penchant for delaying software updates as long as humanly possible, it turns out that most things out there are vulnerable in one way or another.

 Since most people are entirely uninteresting, few of them will catch the eye of dedicated or malevolent hackers.
-However, the PCs tend to deal mostly with interesting people—or at the very least, uninteresting people standing in the way of interesting things.
+However, the PCs tend to deal mostly with interesting people—or at a minimum, uninteresting people standing in the way of interesting things.
 And as it turns out, a hacker with the keys to Bob the Security Guard’s pacemaker can be Very Bad News indeed.

 # Exploits